Fletchlives15/workload_app/README.md

 # workload_app

-This is app is supposed to be used as a way to input and track athlete well being.
+This is app is plotting WHOOP data across time.
+The only file that needs to be updated is under fread with the file path to WHOOP physiology data.

-Questionnaire

-* simply input:
-  - name
-  - date
-  - sleep
-  - soreness
-  - happiness

-RPE

-* simply input:
-  - name
-  - date
-  - Rate of Perceived Exertion (RPE)
-  - session duration